Getting to Marlborough couldn't be easier with so many ways to travel!

 Once you're here, Marlborough is an ideal place to explore by road, with little traffic and lots of scenery.
 Picton, Blenheim are linked by State Highway 1, but there are plenty of other roads to explore.
 Much of Marlborough’s stunning landscape is accessible by vehicle, with brilliant scenic drives taking you to a range of towns, valleys, hills, mountains and coastlines across the province.

 The Queen Charlotte Drive links Picton and Havelock, and travels via beautiful scenery, or turn off after Rai Valley to drive to French Pass.

 If you would like to rent a car or campervan, there are plenty of options from budget to luxury.

 Please drive safely

-Come by air and get a seagull’s view of the intricate waterways of the sounds, the stunning mountains at the tip of the Southern Alps, the braided strands of the beautiful Wairau River, and an ocean of grapevines in the valleys.
+Arrive by air and get a birds eye view of the intricate waterways of the Marlborough Sounds, the stunning mountains at the tip of the Southern Alps, the braided strands of the beautiful Wairau River, and an ocean of grapevines in the valleys.

 Bring a boat with you, charter one here, or jump aboard a water taxi or cruising tour to explore the Marlborough Sounds.